ptagseth/kanoa-software/docs/products/installation.md

 ### Database
 1. SQL Server 2018 or higher must be used.
-2. A Kanoa_MES database shall be added to the database server.
+2. A Kanoa_Ops database shall be added to the database server.
 The framework package provides a script that will create the necessary schemas, tables and functions.

 ## Configuring Assets
-Refer to [Asset Management](/category/asset-management) to see how to setup assets, modes and state.
+Refer to [Asset Management](/category/asset-management) to see how to setup assets, modes and states.

 ## Connecting to Assets
 - OPC Tags